 As a Mexican national, Frenk will be one of two deans at Harvard who hails from a country other than the United States.

-replacement for Bloom marks the end of a chapter in Harvard history, as Bloom was the last dean remaining who had been appointed by former President Neil L. Rudenstine.
+The naming of a replacement for Bloom marks the end of a chapter in Harvard history, as Bloom was the last dean remaining who had been appointed by former President Neil L. Rudenstine.

 In just over a year in office, Faust has already had the opportunity to select many key deans, including for the Faculty of Arts and Sciences, Harvard Medical School, and Radcliffe Institute.

-Majid Ezzati, a public health professor who has worked closely with Frenk in the past, sees promise in Frenk’s broad range of experience on both a
+Majid Ezzati, a public health professor who has worked closely with Frenk in the past, sees promise in Frenk’s broad range of experience on both a national and international level.

-vision that has transformed the world.”—Staff writer Paras D. Bhayani can be reached at firstname.lastname@example.org.
+—Staff writer Paras D. Bhayani can be reached at firstname.lastname@example.org.

 —Staff writer June Q. Wu can be reached at email@example.com.